sami-dev/oauth2-client-credentials/README.md

 ## Caching Access Token
 It's relatively expensive to get an OAuth access token, because it requires an HTTP request to the token endpoint.
 Therefore, an application should always cache access tokens.
 It does not make sense to fetch new access token for each API request.

-Access tokens has an expiration and must be cached by the application within 5 minutes of expiration.
+Access tokens has an expiration and must be cached by the application within 5 minutes of token expiration.

 ## How to cache an Access token
 Below is the sample .NET code to cache an access token.
 For details, see .NET sample application folder